kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 * Audit logging
 * Role-based access control

-The project demonstrates how these technologies can be combined into a structured payment-failure analysis and recovery workflow.
+The project demonstrates how these components can be combined into a structured payment-failure analysis and recovery workflow.

 ---

 # 📌 Important Note

-**The Failure Scenario field is intentionally included only because the current application is a simulated academic environment.**
+**The Failure Scenario field is intentionally included because the current application is a simulated academic environment.**

-It provides a controlled way to reproduce different failure conditions and demonstrate the complete AI recovery workflow without connecting to real payment gateways or financial systems.
+It provides a controlled way to reproduce different payment failure conditions and demonstrate the complete failure-analysis and recovery workflow without connecting to real payment gateways or financial systems.

-In a real-world implementation, failure information would be obtained automatically from the payment gateway rather than being selected by the customer.
+In a real-world implementation, failure information would be received automatically from the payment gateway rather than being selected by the customer.

 ---

-# ⚠️ Important Disclaimer
+# ⚠️ Disclaimer

 > **This project is developed strictly for educational, academic, testing, and demonstration purposes.
 It uses simulated payment transactions and simulated recovery actions.
 It does not process real financial transactions, access real bank accounts, transfer actual money, or provide real financial advice.
 It should not be used as a production payment or banking system without appropriate security, compliance, payment-gateway integration, testing, and professional review.**